 I have served previously as Co-Editor of the Journal of French Language Studies (CUP), and have been a member of the JFLS Advisory Editorial Board since 2006.
 I have also been a member of the Editorial Boards of the Journal of Sociolinguistics (Blackwell/Wiley) and the French Studies Bulletin (OUP).
-I have also acted as a Referee for several other international journals: Language Variation and Change; Language in Society; Language Sciences; Canadian Journal of Linguistics; Studies in Second Language Acquisition; Bilingualism: Language and Cognition; Transactions of the Philological Society; Francophonie.
-I have served as Referee/Reader of books for the following publishers: John Benjamins, Oxford University Press, Palgrave Macmillan, Routledge.
+I have acted as a Referee for several other international journals: Language Variation and Change; Language in Society; Language Sciences; Canadian Journal of Linguistics; Studies in Second Language Acquisition; Bilingualism: Language and Cognition; Transactions of the Philological Society; French Studies; Francophonie.
+I have served as Referee/Reader of books for various publishers, including John Benjamins, Oxford University Press, Palgrave Macmillan, Routledge.

 External Examining of higher degrees:

-For the universities of: Newcastle upon Tyne, Kent, Trinity College Dublin, Université de Paris X Nanterre, Orléans, Essex, UWE Bristol, Queens University Belfast.
+For the universities of: Newcastle upon Tyne, Kent, Trinity College Dublin, Université de Paris X Nanterre, Orléans, Essex, UWE Bristol, Queens University Belfast, Neuchatel (CH).

 Innovations in Research Methodology: